 CRE Valuation Terms to Know

-- Price per square foot is calculated by dividing the property asking price by the square footage but does not take into account important factors such as property gross rental income, building age or class, unit types and quantity, or deferred maintenance.
+- Price per square foot: Calculated by dividing the property’s price by its total square footage.
+It’s a standard metric used to compare the value of different properties.
+However, it does not consider important factors such as property gross rental income, building age or class, unit types and quantity, or deferred maintenance.

-- Gross rent is the total income generated by a commercial property and can include income streams such as rent payments or payments for value-add items such as covered parking.
+- Gross rent: The total rental income a property would generate if it were fully leased at market rate; it can include income streams such as rent payments or payments for value-add items such as covered parking.